 A Brain Dump is a technique used by many students on closed book exams to create their personal mini reference table.
 Brain dumps are abbreviations of components and concepts, which you have committed to memory and are then spilled out on to sheets of paper prior to the exam for reference.

-Brain Dumps are only as good as the quality and quantity of information that you can spill out on the piece(s) of paper just before you begin your PMP Exam.
-They contain the formulas, theory, concepts and PMP-isms that you might otherwise forget for a moment at the very moment when you need it most.
+PMP Dumps are only as good as the quality and quantity of information that you can spill out on the piece(s) of paper just before you begin your PMP Exam.
+A good PMP dump contains the formulas, theory, concepts and PMP-isms that you might otherwise forget for a moment at the very moment when you need it most.

 Here is what you can generally find as part of a PMP Exam Brain Dump: